populse/mia_processes/docs/html/_sources/index.rst.txt

 Purpose
 ==================

-`Populse_mia <https://github.com/populse/populse_mia>`_ ,is an ergonomic image processing environment.
+`Populse_mia <https://github.com/populse/populse_mia>`_, is an ergonomic image processing environment.
 In this environment, a process pipeline can be easily built by sequentially linking a succession of atomic computation (a brick).

 By default, populse_mia offers in its Pipeline Manager (an interface including all the libraries known by populse_mia), two brick libraries, `nipype <https://github.com/nipy/nipype>`_ and `mia_processes <https://github.com/populse/mia_processes>`_.